Larry Blyden: Personal life

 Blyden married actress and dancer Carol Haney on April 17, 1955, in Las Vegas.
 The couple had two children: Joshua and Ellen Rachel.
 Blyden and Haney were divorced in 1962.

 During their marriage, Blyden and Haney purchased the historic Achenbach House in Saddle River, New Jersey, which they believed to be haunted by the spirit of its builder.
 After Haney's death in 1964, Blyden inherited the home and became convinced that her own spirit was haunting the house.
 Blyden later told a friend that in the months after Haney's death, the house was filled with the smell of brownies baking which had been Haney's favorite.
 Blyden told his friend that after he yelled at Haney to leave him alone, the smell instantly vanished.

 The house was later sold to tour operator Mario Perillo and was destroyed by fire in 2004.

-In later life

-Gil Fates, Blyden's What's My Line? producer, offered an insight on Blyden's later life: "Like most performers, the only thing that Larry said he really wanted in his career he never seemed able to get.
-He was not particularly happy hosting game shows.
-He was good at it.
-I think he enjoyed it, but it was not the challenge he wanted.
-And he was bored with the repetition of eight performances a week on the stage.
-Although he was brilliantly funny in the murderously demanding part of Sidney in Absurd Person Singular, he really hated the cliquey bickering of the all-star cast.
-Larry wanted to do films, but nobody asked him...
-The trouble was that there were very few great parts for medium-tall, medium good-looking, 50-year-old Larry Blyden.
-He had lots more to give."